Everdome (DOME) Price Hits $0.0008

-Everdome (DOME) traded down 10.2% against the U.S. dollar during the one day period ending at 8:00 AM Eastern on December 1st.
-One Everdome token can currently be bought for about $0.0008 or 0.00000002 BTC on popular exchanges.
-Everdome has a total market cap of $14.39 million and approximately $3.35 million worth of Everdome was traded on exchanges in the last day.
-During the last seven days, Everdome has traded up 35.1% against the U.S. dollar.
+Everdome (DOME) traded up 6.7% against the dollar during the 1 day period ending at 9:00 AM Eastern on December 5th.
+Everdome has a total market cap of $15.05 million and approximately $1.25 million worth of Everdome was traded on exchanges in the last day.
+One Everdome token can now be purchased for approximately $0.0008 or 0.00000002 BTC on popular exchanges.
+Over the last seven days, Everdome has traded 33.7% higher against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.